internetsadboy/crapi/README.md

 ## crapi

-* crapi enables you to require a crowdfunding data set consisting of 69,294 projects
+* crapi lets you require a crowdfunding data set consisting of 69,294 projects
 * currently names and urls are the only supported data points
-* data is organized around platforms (kickstarter and indiegogo for now)
+* data is organized around platforms (kickstarter and indiegogo currently)
 * each platform is a json where keys correspond to project names and values to project urls

 ## installation